nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

 - 2b.
 Wrong format in input
-  - 2b1.MediContact shows an error message specifying the incorrect format.
+  - 2b1.
+MediContact shows an error message specifying the incorrect format.

     Use case ends.

-**Use case: Import address book**
+**Use case: Import data**

 **MSS**

-1. User requests to import address book.
+1. User requests to import data.
 2. User inputs the import command with new address book file name.
 3. MediContact imports the data.
 4. MediContact replaces original data with new data.